celery/celery/docs/userguide/canvas.rst

 * :meth:`~celery.result.GroupResult.completed_count`

-    Returns the number of completed subtasks.
+    Return the number of completed subtasks.

 * :meth:`~celery.result.GroupResult.revoke`

-    Revokes all of the subtasks.
+    Revoke all of the subtasks.

 * :meth:`~celery.result.GroupResult.iterate`

-    Iterates over the return values of the subtasks as they finish, one by one.
+    Iterate over the return values of the subtasks as they finish, one by one.

 * :meth:`~celery.result.GroupResult.join`